 On the campus itself, designed by famed landscape architect Frederick Law Olmsted and bustling withbicycles, skateboards, rollerblades, motor scooters, and golf carts, you will find California Mission–inspiredbuildings of local sandstone with iconic red-tiled roofs and a cloistered quadrangle with Memorial Church as its focus.

 More than 12,500 students live onthese sprawling yet intimate grounds, surrounded by extraordinary campus resources and facilities.
 And with San Francisco only 35 miles to the north, San Jose 20 miles south, and Palo Alto right next door, students enjoy a region rich not only in opportunity but also in entertainment and other diversions.

 Vibrant student life

-For the student-athlete driven to excellence, Stanford fields 36 varsity teams and 32 club sports.
-Stanford has won the Directors’ Cup, which honors the most successful program in NCAA Division I sports, for the last 23 years.
-And for 40 years in a row, Stanford has won at least one national championship—the longest streak in the nation.
+For the student-athlete driven to excellence, Stanford fields 36 varsity teams and 31 club sports.
+Stanford has won the Directors’ Cup, honoring the most successful program in NCAA Division I sports, for the last 23 years.
+And for 42 years in a row, Stanford has won at least one national championship—the longest streak in the nation.

 In addition to the offerings on campus, the Bing Overseas Studies Program (BOSP) is considered an integral part of Stanford’s curriculum.
-Approximately 53% of each graduating class studies abroad during their undergraduate career at Stanford, and BOSP operates a variety of programs—including international internships—at such locales as Cape Town, Florence, Kyoto, Paris, and Santiago.
+Approximately 51% of each graduating class studies abroad during their undergraduate career at Stanford, and BOSP operates a variety of programs—including international internships—at locales such as Australia, Berlin, Cape Town, Florence, Istanbul, Kyoto, Paris, and Santiago.

 Stanford is committed to a need-blind admission policy for US citizens and eligible non-citizens and to providing a comprehensive financial aid program for all admitted students demonstrating need.
-In recent years about 70% of undergraduates received financial support from a variety of internal and external sources (financialaid.stanford.edu).
+Approximately 70% of our students receive some form of aid to attend Stanford (financialaid.stanford.edu).